jdoiro3/mkdocs-multirepo-plugin/README.md

-:warning: One person maintains this plugin in their spare time for free. :warning:

 If you like this plugin and want me to continue maintaining it in my free time, please buy me a [beer 🍺](https://www.buymeacoffee.com/jdoiro) or sponser this plugin!

 # mkdocs-multirepo-plugin